-reset columns button sends the file to the browser's print module, which allows you to choose whether to print the fie or generate a PDF file.
-Shows only the columns offered by default the first time the log or view is looked up, 1000 001411110 or cancels changes to column width.
+reset columns whether to print the fie or generate a PDF file.
+Shows only the columns offered by default the first time the log or view is looked up, or cancels changes to column width.
+Print The button enables access to the preview window in order to print logs.
+The Print button sends the file to the browser's print module, which allows you to choose